-The $\rm V_m$ OFFSET control is a 10-turn potentiometer providing up to $\pm 200~\rm mV$ at
+The V_m OFFSET control is a 10-turn potentiometer providing up to ±200 mV at the VOLTAGE PROBE input for offset of membrane junction potentials.

-The V_m ELECTRODE TEST control is used to determine the internal resistance of the voltage probe.
+The V_m ELECTRODE TEST control is used

+to determine the internal resistance of the voltage probe.
 When the pushbutton is depressed, a constant 10 nA current is passed through the voltage electrode producing a voltage drop of 10 mV/M Ω of probe resistance.
 The measured potential is displayed by the meter or reported at the V_m x10 output BNC (at 100 mV/M Ω).